danielmiessler/SecLists/Discovery/Web-Content/README.md

 ## mcp-server.txt

-Use for: Discover instances of an [Model Context Protocol](https://github.com/modelcontextprotocol/modelcontextprotocol) server.
+Use for: Discover instances of a [Model Context Protocol](https://github.com/modelcontextprotocol/modelcontextprotocol) server.

 Date updated: June 21, 2025